asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

 ```

 ### `Tags` in `Channels` object
 Tags are associated with individual channels allowing for logical grouping and categorization of channels based on specific functionalities or business domains.
-The `tags` object when used within a `channels` object, the context is restricted to the `channels` object and the individual `channel` of the AsyncAPI document, meaning they only impact the `channels` object of the AsyncAPI document.
+The `tags` object when used within a `channels` object, the context is either restricted to the `channels` object and the individual `channel` of the AsyncAPI document, meaning they only affect the `channels` object of the AsyncAPI document or they could be used for consistency of tags across the document for logical grouping.
+Using `tags` object under the `channels` object is optional.

 Here's a visual representation of the `tags` object inside a `channels` object in an AsyncAPI document:
 ```mermaid